Bettrix/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confused_smiley- script for displaying a confused smiley "(Ôo)'.
 2-hellofile- script for displaying the content of the /etc/passwd file.
-3-twofiles- script for displaying the content of /etc/passwd and /etc/hosts
+3-twofiles- script for displaying the content of /etc/passwd and /etc/hosts 4-lastlines- script for displaying  the last 10 lines of /etc/passwd